A warm welcome to all of the members of our Aroma Tours Newsletter in over 30 countries around the world.

 Robbi and I also greatly appreciate the wonderful words of thanks we have received over the years and have added a new compilation of Guest Comments to our site.

-The enthusiasm for our 2020 season is continuing strongly with more than half of our tours now sold out and the remaining ones down to the last few vacancies.
+The enthusiasm for our 2020 season is continuing strongly with all of our tours now either sold out or down to the last few vacancies.

 |List of Tours for 2020|